9:00 am - 2:30 pm

 INDIAN ATTIRE ONLY.
 Please wear shades of yellow or white with yellow accents!

 Following breakfast, jumpstart your morning with mimosas and mango lassis (a traditional Indian mango smoothie)!
 The Haldi ceremony is a pre-wedding ritual in traditional Indian weddings where the bride and groom are covered in a paste of turmeric, sandalwood, rose water, and other ingredients.
-We may or may not be jumping in the pool after this ;)
+Enjoy live music by a traditional Rajasthani folk band.

 INDIAN ATTIRE ONLY.
 Your Indian wedding-ready outfit!
 No red, and white is reserved for immediate family only, but you can wear dark/neutral colors!
 The more embroidery, sequins, mirror work, silk, and bold jewelry - the better!